Ryan Leef: Controversy

 Leef has had a few brushes with the law, and one conviction.
 In 2007, he was found to have declared that a thinhorn sheep, which was shot by a Colorado trophy hunter he was guiding at the time, was shot in an area where it had not, in fact, been shot.
-The judge did not convict Leef, as he stated it was likely a careless mistake, however, the Yukon Supreme Court found Leef guilty of making a false statement on the export form.
-In the same incident, Leef was charged by Conservation Officers with transporting the same sheep on an ATV in an area where ATVs were not allowed, but the judge found that it was not possible to prove beyond a reasonable doubt that Leef had in fact used an ATV at the time.
+The trial judge did not convict Leef, as he stated it was likely a careless mistake, however, the Yukon Supreme Court found that the trial judge had erred.
+It overturned the acquittal and found Leef guilty of making a false statement on the export form.
+In the same incident, Leef was charged by Conservation Officers with transporting the same sheep on an ATV in an area where ATVs were not allowed, but the judge found that the Crown had not proven beyond a reasonable doubt that Leef had in fact used an ATV at the time.
 These charges occurred during the time that Leef was also employed as a Conservation Officer for the Yukon Territory.

 In addition, during Leef's 2015 campaign to be re-elected, he performed a citizen's arrest on a civilian who he caught defacing some campaign signs of his, at night, during a rainstorm.